zhongzhouTan-coder/benchmark/README_en.md

 │       └── demo_gsm8k.json # Inference results (all outputs returned by the inference service)
 ├── results
 │   └── vllm-api-general-chat
-│       └── demo_gsm8k.json # Raw scores calculated from the accuracy evaluation
+│       └── demo_gsm8k.json # Original scores calculated by accuracy evaluation
 └── summary
     ├── summary_20250628_151326.csv # Final accuracy scores (in table format)
     ├── summary_20250628_151326.md # Final accuracy scores (in Markdown format)
     └── summary_20250628_151326.txt # Final accuracy scores (in text format)
 ```
-> ⚠️ **Note**: The content of saved task execution details varies across different evaluation scenarios.
-For specifics, please refer to the guide for the respective evaluation scenario.
+> ⚠️ **Note**: The content of the saved task execution details varies in different evaluation scenarios.
+For details, please refer to the guide for the specific evaluation scenario.

 #### Output Results